anmolag23/Learning-Management-System/README.md

 - Set up backend configuration.
 - Installed necessary backend dependencies: express, mongoose, cors, dotenv, bcryptjs, jsonwebtoken, and nodemon.
 - Set up Redux Toolkit and RTK Query for state management and API handling.
+-Used Redux Toolkit to create a store and slice for handling user authentication state.